 Athletes are natural leaders, garnering influence well beyond their sport.
 P/Ath Sports offers short video clips from sports greats on life skills that have helped them live authentic, fulfilling, and purpose-filled lives.
-Watch one or more of their videos and use their reflective prompts to foster new conversations and learning within your team.
+Try watching this video of Julie Foudy talk about the power of using your voice as an athlete.
+Watch even more of their videos and use their reflective prompts to foster new conversations and learning within your team.

 SAACs are the student advisory committees that represent student-athlete voices to NCAA leadership.
 Ask your team: Do you know who your SAAC representative is?
 How do their beliefs and actions align with your values?
 How can you contribute to or influence their decisions?
 Learn more about them here and consider reaching out to get to know them or follow them on social media to keep up with their activities and positions.

 Are you a Builder?
 Networker?
 Investigator?
 Resister?
 Communicator?
 Have your players take the Civic Superpower Quiz from Civic Season to learn more about their natural styles of leading and how those characteristics have helped fuel influential leaders in history.